-Because the HCS-H exams are skill-based, a coder doing excellent work every day should be prepared for the exam without the need for additional study.
+Because the HCS-H exam is skill-based, a coder doing excellent work every day should be prepared for the exam without the need for additional study.
 We do, however, recognize people's desires for reference materials to brush up on skills and concepts.

 BMSC publishes various study resources, including a study guide specific to HCS-H certification with examples and sample questions.
-In conjunction with our publishing partner, DecisionHealth®, we offer a larger resource book that follows the coding manual chapters and also offers sample questions.
 BMSC recommends the following products as optional tools to help with examination preparation: